John Atkinson (clergyman)

-John Atkinson (December 6, 1835, Deerfield, New York - December 8, 1897, Haverstraw, New York) was a Methodist clergyman of the United States.
+John Atkinson (December 6, 1835, Deerfield, New York - December 8, 1897, Haverstraw, New York) was an American Methodist clergyman and historian.
 He wrote histories of Methodism, and the hymn "We Shall Meet Beyond the River".

 Biography

 He became a preacher at 18 years of age and served in the ministry of the Methodist Episcopal Church.
 He filled pulpits in New Jersey (Newark, Jersey City); Chicago; Bay City, Michigan; and finally Haverstraw, New York; after another pass through Newark and Jersey City.

 Works

 Works deriving from his pastoral experience: